hash-bang/vim-preview-monitor/README.md

 How it works
 ------------

-1. When enabled on a buffer the directory tree is examined upwards until we hit the `mon_root_file`, this is then used as the project root
+1. When enabled on a buffer, the directory tree is examined upwards until we hit the `mon_root_file`, this is then used as the project root
 2. Set up a file system monitor for the `mon_file` within the discovered root directory
 3. When the file exists (or has a size above zero) we display the preview window within the tab showing its contents, when the file does not exist we close the preview window.